 - The New York Metropolitan Opera is streaming a different encore Live in HD performance every day.
 Each performance will begin at 7:30 p.m.
 ET (4:30 p.m.
 PT) and remain available for streaming for 20 hours.

-- VR headset owners of the Oculus Go and Quest will be able to view the Tribeca Film Fest VR Movies at no charge.
+- VR headset owners of the Oculus Go will be able to view the Tribeca Film Fest VR Movies at no charge.

 - Need some new pictures for the kids to color?
 Crayola is offering a wealth of free-to-download (and print) coloring pages, all of them organized by season.

 - Free Delivery: Uber Eats is divvying out free delivery to help independent restaurants.